ourownstory/swiss-cheese/git_best_practices.md

 * When rebasing based on remote repo: (assuming you added remote forked repo as upstream `git remote add upstream git@github.com:user/repo.git`)
 * Do all your work, commit it and stash the rest.
 Push to origin `git push -u origin master`
-* Optional: To be save, make a copy of the current state of your origin/master before rebasing `git checkout -b origin/copy_master origin/master`
+* Optional: To be safe, make a copy of the current state of your origin/master before rebasing `git checkout -b origin/copy_master origin/master`
 * Update upstream `git fetch upstream`
 * Rebase with upstream `git rebase upstream/master`
 * Optional: Prettify your commit history `git rebase -i HEAD~3`.
 Change number to the amount of commits you want to squash.
 You can view the history to decide how many you want to rework by looking at `git log origin/master`.